techidaily/site-win11-tips/source/_posts/how-to-start-wordpad-in-a-windows-desktop.md

 To do this, follow these steps:

-1. Open the Run Command dialog box (see[how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ).
+1. Open the Run Command dialog box (see [how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ).
 2. Type "cmd" to open Command Prompt, and "powershell" for Windows PowerShell.
 3. Now press**Ctrl + Shift + Enter** on your keyboard.
 4. If UAC prompts on the screen, click**Yes** to grant privileges.